The holidays are a wonderful time to eat, drink, and be merry, but they can be a stressful time for people with dietary restrictions.

-One of the biggest causes of stress when traveling for the holidays is family pressure/coercion – Some family members will try to tell you that “a little won’t hurt you”.
-Some family members will not understand the serious nature of gluten sensitivity.
+One of the biggest causes of stress when traveling for the holidays is family pressure/coercion.
+Some family members will try to tell you that “a little won’t hurt you,” and some family members will not understand the serious nature of gluten sensitivity.

-There’s also the worry of cross contamination when going to unfamiliar restaurants.
+There’s also the concern of cross-contamination when going to unfamiliar restaurants.

-There are several factors to consider when planning a holiday trip.
-We put together a list of tips to ensure your holiday travels are happy and stress free.
+With several factors to consider when planning a holiday trip, we put together a list of tips to ensure your holiday travels are happy and stress-free.

 Always travel with non-perishable “back-up” food: bars, trail mix, chips, cereal, etc.